 Renewed Expired Domain Name Not Working

-When a domain name expires, it enters the Auto-Renew Grace Period (for zero to 45 days).
-Registrars may delete domain names from their databases during this period (according to their deletion and auto-renewal policies).
+When a domain name expires, it may enter into Auto-Renew Grace Period up to 45 days, at the registrar's option.
+Registrars may delete domain names from their databases after this period, according to the registrar's policies.

 Before a registrar deletes an expired domain name, it must also interrupt the domain name's resolution path.
-This means that all the services associated with the domain (such as email addresses and websites) will stop working.
-This can alert you that a domain name has expired and must be renewed.
+This means that all the services associated with the domain name (such as websites and email addresses) may stop working.
+This may alert you that a domain name has expired and must be renewed.
+To learn more about how to renew a domain name, please visit ICANN's About Renewing a Domain Name page.

-Once you renew your domain name, the registrar must make the domain name work again (as soon as commercially reasonable).
+Once you renew the domain name, the registrar must restore the domain name's resolution path immediately or as soon as commercially reasonable.

 If you have a dispute with your registrar regarding payment of renewal fees, please visit ICANN's About Renewal Fee Paid But Domain Not Renewed page.